gunasekaranhcl/hl7-camel-rest/README.md

 HL7 testing utility :

 It is Hl7 Testing utility using spring boot .
 It post HL7 message to Camel queue and gets responses

+Step 1:  run command “java -jar hl7test-0.0.1-SNAPSHOT.jar”
+                Note :  Spring boot application ,  need to run to access the posting api.

+Step 2 : Configure the parameters as like below image in Post Man.